 The big difference: Bring Your Own LLM (BYOLLM).
 You bring whatever LLM you want.
 Run Ollama locally for zero-cost completions.
 Use OpenAI when you need frontier reasoning.
 Switch between them per-message.
 You're not locked to any single provider.

-For the full feature-by-feature comparison, see Bodega One as an Augment Code alternative.
+For the full feature-by-feature comparison, see Bodega One Code as an Augment Code alternative.

 Pricing: what you'd actually pay